Usage from Go

 ## Introduction

-The dasel CLI is a basic package that uses the dasel external API to query and modify data.
+The dasel CLI is a thin wrapper around dasel's Go API.
+Your application can use the same API to query, transform, and modify structured data.

 ## External API

-* `Select` - Query some data and receive the results in Go types.
+* `Select` - Query data and receive results as native Go types (`any`).

-* `Query` - Query some data and receive the results in Dasel `model.Value` types.
+* `Query` - Query data and receive results as `*model.Value` types (preserves ordering and metadata).

-* `Modify` - Perform a query that will modify the given data in-place.
+* `Modify` - Run a query that modifies the given data in-place.

 ```go